aslakjohansen/student-projects/db/ontology_access_control.md

 ## Introduction

-Access models are typically defining access either on individual locations or via blacklists and whitelists using patterns on locations.
+Access models are typically defining access either on individual locations or via blacklists and/or whitelists using patterns on locations.

 The approach of individual locations becomes next to useless when applied to an evolving model based on an RDF-based ontology.
 The patterns of a blacklist/whitelist approach naturally translates to a query.